The Difference Between First-party, Second-party and Third-party Data

 Most third-party data is purchased through a DSP (demand side platform) or a DMP (data management platform) for advertising.
 There are also many third-party data marketplaces, including Acxiom, Nielsen, Google, and OnAudience.

 There are several reasons you might want to purchase third-party data:

 - It helps you reach a broad audience for your advertising programs.

 - When combined with your first-party data, it can help you improve targeting.

 Third-party data is bought and sold programmatically, and it’s usually very large datasets.
 The biggest concern with this data is that you do not know where it came from, so you can’t ensure its reliability or accuracy.
 You also can’t be sure it was collected according to privacy regulations.
 Therefore, when you select a third-party data provider, you must do your research and understand where and how the data was collected.

 Examples of zero-party data include data a consumer explicitly provides, such as communication preferences or the types of information they want to receive.
-Interests are another example, with a consumer explicitly telling you what things they are interested in, such as craft beer, products for toddlers, or things to do on road trips.
+Interests consumers share with you are another example.
+It can also be data obtained through gamification, such as quiz results.

 Since zero-party data is given freely, you have permission to use it to personalize offers, content, and other experiences.
 At a time when privacy regulations are increasing, and consumers are becoming more and more particular about how their data is captured and used, having access to zero-party data is crucial.
 Because it comes directly from the customer and tells you exactly how that customer wants to interact with your brand, zero-party data—when connected with more traditional first-party data—can help you craft a truly personalized, connected customer experience.